salesforce/CodeT5/README.md

 ## Introduction
 This repo provides the code for reproducing the experiments in [CodeT5: Identifier-aware Unified Pre-trained Encoder-Decoder Models for Code Understanding and Generation](https://arxiv.org/pdf/2109.00859.pdf).
-CodeT5 is a new pre-trained encoder-decoder model for programming languages, which is pre-trained on 8.35M functions in 8 programming languages (Python, Java, JavaScript, PHP, Ruby, Go, C, and C#).
+CodeT5 is a new pre-trained encoder-decoder model for programming languages, which is pre-trained on **8.35M** functions in 8 programming languages (Python, Java, JavaScript, PHP, Ruby, Go, C, and C#).
-In total, it achieves state-of-the-art results on 14 sub-tasks in a code intelligence benchmark - [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).
+In total, it achieves state-of-the-art results on **14 sub-tasks** in a code intelligence benchmark - [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).

 Paper link: https://arxiv.org/abs/2109.00859

 Blog link: https://blog.einstein.ai/codet5/

-The code currently include two pre-trained checkpoints ([CodeT5-small](https://huggingface.co/Salesforce/codet5-small) and [CodeT5-base](https://huggingface.co/Salesforce/codet5-base)) and scripts to fine-tine them on 4 generation tasks (code summarization, code generation, translation, and refinement) plus 2 understanding tasks (code defect detection and clone detection) in CodeXGLUE.
+The code currently includes two pre-trained checkpoints ([CodeT5-small](https://huggingface.co/Salesforce/codet5-small) and [CodeT5-base](https://huggingface.co/Salesforce/codet5-base)) and scripts to fine-tine them on 4 generation tasks (code summarization, code generation, translation, and refinement) plus 2 understanding tasks (code defect detection and clone detection) in CodeXGLUE.

 In practice, CodeT5 can be deployed as an AI-powered coding assistant to boost the productivity of software developers.
-At Salesforce, we build an [AI coding assistant demo](https://github.com/salesforce/CodeT5/raw/main/codet5.gif) using CodeT5 to provide three capabilities for Apex developers as a VS Code plugin:
+At Salesforce, we build an [AI coding assistant demo](https://github.com/salesforce/CodeT5/raw/main/codet5.gif) using CodeT5 as a VS Code plugin to provide three capabilities for Apex developers:

 - **Text-to-code generation**: generate code based on the natural language description.
 - **Code autocompletion**: complete the whole function of code given the target function name.